KHEngineering/RoboRio/controls/controls.md

   - SSH (allows full shell access to the linux filesystem)
   - FTP (it is possible, but avoid using, because anonymous FTP permissions)

 > Note: Be careful when transferring windows text files to the RoboRio.
 Windows line endings are not the same as Linux line endings and will cause the file to be interpreted incorrectly.
 Eclipse can convert between line endings.
+So can Notepad++ don't use MS Notepad!

 --

 ##Tips/Tricks and Pitfalls

-* Viewing Live Program Output while running
+* Viewing Live Program Output while running Java/C++
    - Use RioLog view in Eclipse to see netconsole output
    - Uses UDP (just like cRIO) to send data to any connected device
    - All output is also stored locally in a log file for later viewing (file is overwritten each time the RoboRio is started or Deployed??)

 --

-##BownOut Condition
+##BownOut Condition of Robot

 * When the Battery dips below 6.8 Volts the RoboRio enters into a brownout state
   - Rio systematically starts to shut down system